tusktenon/exercism-go/README.md

 Four different approaches with interesting performance differences.
 A good reminder that big-O analysis can be misleading when data sizes are small: a quadratic array-based solution can significantly outperform a linear hash-map-based one.
 Also, one of these solutions looks like it shouldn't work for non-ASCII strings, but actually does.

+### Leap

+Even the simplest of problems can have some room for optimization.
+Also, the README for this exercise explains how Exercism generates test data from a cross-language repository.

 ### Strain

 Generic functions in Go.